Explore the incredibly beautiful and wildlife-rich region of Southern Africa on a budget.

 We hit the road early today, driving to Moremi Gorge, near the town of Palapye in southern Botswana.

 Arriving at the campsite after our long drive you can visit Moremi Gorge and explore the scenic area on foot (time allowing).
-Tonight we camp at a basic campsite with no hot water or WiFi.
+Tonight we camp at a basic campsite with limited hot water in winter.

 Today we get up early for the journey back into South Africa.
 We arrive at our next stop in the late afternoon.
 Our overnight camp is set at the foot of the majestic Blouberg (Blue Mountain) range in the Limpopo Province of South Africa